kimmobrunfeldt/squint/README.md

 * output all diff images for pages that had visual differences

 That's the main intended use case.
-The diffs will likely have false positives due to async loading or animations.
+The diffs will likely have false positives due to async loading, animations, and different data.
 That's ok, the main intention is not to be a full solution, but rather a light-weight alternative.

 For most production setups, I'd recommend using [Percy](https://percy.io/) instead.